Responsible Gambling Guide for Aussies

 BetStop

 As soon as you sign up, those details are then shared securely with participating bookmakers.
 This way, any attempt to create another or use an existing account will be declined by these providers.
 Additionally, BetStop offers helplines for emotional and financial support, as well as resources that promote responsible gambling education beyond self-exclusion.
 Using these services helps users maintain an acceptable level of engagement with gaming, according to the platform.
-Through such measures, however, BetStop does not cover everyone who plays casinos, but it aims at putting power back in consumers’ hands while also creating a barrier against potential gambling problems that might arise from being uncontrolled.
+Through such measures, however, BetStop does not cover everyone who plays at casinos, but it aims to put power back in consumers’ hands while also creating a barrier against potential gambling problems that might arise from uncontrolled gaming.
 Consequently, this Australian initiative is a significant step forward in responsible gambling practices.

 • Supported by the government